4rnv/Scrappy/README.md

 A Python script to scrape URLs from a webpage and archive them to the Wayback machine.
 Uses Beautiful Soup to parse a page for anchor tags and then saves them using the Archive.org API.
+The name is supposed to be scrap.py as in scrapping plus python.

 # Usage